cosmos/ibc/spec/ics-25-handler-interface/README.md

 `tryCloseConnection` continues the graceful connection closing process.
 It will fail if there are any open channels using the connection, if the proof is invalid, or if the identifier is invalid.

+The default IBC relayer module will allow external calls to `tryCloseConnection`.

 ```coffeescript
 function tryCloseConnection(string identifier, proofInit) -> Maybe<Err>
 ```

 `ackCloseConnection` finalizes the graceful connection closing process.
 It will fail if the proof is invalid or if the identifier is invalid.

+The default IBC relayer module will allow external calls to `ackCloseConnection`.

 ```coffeescript
 function ackCloseConnection(string identifier, proofTry) -> Maybe<Err>